dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 which is returned from `spawn` and call `wait` on the child handle inside of it to make sure we return from our function only after the command was executed.
 We use `let _ =` to ignore the actual instance created by the struct because we don't need it.
-`_` is a catch all convention in rust that allows us to tell the compiler to ignore whatever is returned here.
+`_` is a catch all convention in Rust that allows us to tell the compiler to ignore whatever is returned here.

 Calling `RawMode::enter()` will now execute our command telling our terminal to enter `raw mode`.
 Let's add one more thing in here: let's hide the cursor while the program is running because we don't need a cursor and